Zomby7e/7eblog_frontend/README.md

 ## Introduction

 - Web front-end of a micro-blogging system, [Backend here](https://github.com/Zomby7e/7eblog_backend).
-- Two article types (readings and notes)
-  - The "readings" can be a timeline of news, or you can write down your thoughts while reading, or it can be a diary.
-  - "Notes" maybe store teaching, study notes, user manuals, etc.
-- Parsing pure markdown content by this front end.
+- Parsing pure markdown content by front end.
 - Save markdown file directly through the front end.
 - Hashtags for articles.
 - This project uses Vue3 + TypeScript, to run it just execute `yarn serve`, the full reference is at the end of this document.